TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Introduction

 \section{Introduction}

-Operating rooms (ORs) are among the most complex and safety-critical environments in healthcare, where every action requires precise coordination among surgeons, nurses, and increasingly, intelligent robotic systems~\cite{ozsoy2024oracle,killeen_fluorosam_2026,zhang_straighttrack_2024,zhang_did_2025}.
-Despite continuous advances in surgical robotics systems and AI technologies, modern surgical practice still faces persistent challenges: a global shortage of skilled medical staff, rising operational costs, and the ever-present risk of human error.
+Operating rooms (ORs) are among the most complex and safety-critical environments in healthcare, where every action requires precise coordination among surgeons, nurses, and increasingly, intelligent robotic systems~\cite{ozsoy_oracle_2024,killeen_fluorosam_2026,zhang_straighttrack_2024,zhang_did_2025}.
+Despite continuous advances in surgical robotics systems and Artificial Intelligence (AI) technologies, modern surgical practice still faces persistent challenges: a global shortage of skilled medical staff, rising operational costs, and the ever-present risk of human error.
 These challenges highlight the urgent need for intelligent automation that can augment human expertise and perform surgical-support tasks reliably and safely.

-Recent progress in embodied AI, which integrates perception, reasoning, and action for AI agents to interact with physical environments, offers a compelling opportunity to bring adaptive intelligence into surgical workflows~\cite{liu2025vision}.
-Embodied agents, capable of learning through interaction, could support context-aware assistance, instrument handovers, or autonomous navigation in the OR~\cite{kumar_health_2024}.
-However, developing such systems requires vast amounts of realistic multi-modal data and a safe, controllable environment for continual learning.
-Acquiring such data and testing embodied AI systems directly in live surgeries are impractical due to safety restrictions, limited accessibility, and the risk of disrupting clinical operations.
-As a result, researchers increasingly rely on synthetic data generation or simulated environments~\cite{tagliabue2020soft,richter2019open}.
-However, existing synthetic approaches often struggle to reflect the full spatio-temporal dynamics of real ORs, resulting in unrealistic appearances or inconsistent motion behaviors~\cite{ozsoy2024oracle}.
+Recent progress in embodied AI, which integrates perception, reasoning, and action to enable agents to interact with physical environments, offers a compelling opportunity to introduce adaptive intelligence into surgical settings~\cite{liu_vision_2025}.
+Embodied agents capable of learning through interaction could support context-aware assistance, instrument handovers, or autonomous navigation in the OR~\cite{kumar_health_2024}.
+However, developing such systems requires large volumes of realistic multi-modal data and safe, controllable environments for continual learning and evaluation.
+Collecting these data and testing embodied AI systems directly in live surgeries are often impractical due to safety constraints, limited accessibility, and the risk of disrupting clinical operations.
+As a result, researchers increasingly rely on synthetic data generation or simulated environments~\cite{tagliabue_soft_2020,11223235}.
+Nevertheless, existing synthetic approaches often struggle to capture the full spatiotemporal complexity of real ORs, leading to unrealistic visual appearance or temporally inconsistent motion~\cite{ozsoy_oracle_2024}.